 Right of complaint Situations can sometimes occur where a formal objection or appeal procedure would not be the appropriate course of action, but which are very unsatisfactory.
 You can lodge a complaint in such situations.
 You should always first try to come to an agreement with the person or body who has taken the decision or who has treated you in an undesirable fashion.
 Individual complaints Every student has the right to lodge a complaint with the Central Portal for the Legal Protection of Student Rights (CLRS) with regard to the way in which someone working under the responsibility of the Board has behaved towards him/her or someone else in a given situation.
 For more information please refer to the University of Groningen General Complaints Procedure and the CLRS Regulations.
 If you have a general or individual complaint about your degree programme, your first port of call should be your study advisor or a student counsellor from the Student Service Centre.
 If necessary, you will then be referred on, possibly to someone who is specialized in dealing with that type of complaint.
 Complaints concerning sexual harassment, aggression, violence and discrimination Complaints concerning, for example, sexual harassment, aggression, violence or discrimination should be reported to the University of Groningen Confidential Advisor.
 The Confidential Advisor is available to both students and staff members.
 The Confidential Advisor has an independent position within the University and all consultations are treated confidentially.
 If you feel you are the victim of unwanted behaviour, you can also submit a written complaint to the Central Portal for the Legal Protection of Student Rights (CLRS).
 All documents related to such complaints are treated strictly confidentially.
 For more information see the Regulations concerning the University of Groningen Confidential Advisor, the Code of Conduct concerning sexual harassment, aggression, violence and discrimination and the Complaints procedure for cases of sexual harassment, aggression, violence and discrimination.
 More information can be found on www.rug.nl/studenten/studiebegeleiding/conflicten.
+Complaints related to academic integrity All those involved in academic teaching and research at the University of Groningen are personally responsible for preventing and drawing attention to academic misconduct.
+The generally accepted standards for the execution of professional academic research must be met at all times.
+The 'Notitie Wetenschappelijke Integriteit, Over normen van wetenschappelijk onderzoek en een Landelijk Orgaan voor Wetenschappelijke Integriteit (LOWI)' [Memorandum on Academic Integrity: Academic Research Standards and a National Academic Integrity Committee] dating from November 2001, a coproduction of the Association of Universities in the Netherlands (VSNU), the Royal Netherlands Academy of Arts and Sciences (KNAW) and the Netherlands Organisation for Scientific Research (NWO), provides guidelines for dealing with violations of the standards of academic integrity and for the procedures to be followed in doing so.
+The Dutch Code of Conduct for Academic Practice (VSNU 2005, revised edition 2012) sets out in detail the principles which apply to professional academic research.
+Everyone has the right to submit a complaint to the Academic Integrity Committee concerning a suspected violation of academic integrity.
+For more information see the Dutch Code of Conduct for Academic Practice and the University of Groningen Regulations for the Protection of Academic Integrity.
 The Board of Appeal for Examinations Subjects If you do not agree with a written decision made by an examiner, the Board of Examiners or an Admissions Board, you can submit an appeal to the Central Portal for the Legal Protection of Student Rights (CLRS).
 The CLRS will ensure that the appeal is passed on to the Board of Appeal for Examinations (CBE).
-This includes the following matters (WHW art.
+This includes the following matters (WHW Art.
 7.61):